Report problems with:

 The light will be 'white light' and the new columns will be black

-Please note there will be a gap between each of the above stages while the electrical connections are co-ordinated.
-Temporary lanterns may need to be used in some locations until the new LED lanterns are available.
-All new columns will be painted black in 2016.
+There will be a gap between each of the above stages while the electrical connections are co-ordinated.

 Every street has a unique design which takes into account existing street furniture, the type of road, trees and the height of houses and buildings.